top of page

 7. There are always other options.
 There are ways of sharing power and living together in peace if we are willing to explore the possibilities.

 Dreams of peace in the Middle East sound like crazy-talk when one watches the indiscriminate violence and deep-seated hatred that exists there today.
-At the moment, there is no stopping it.
+At the moment, the pin on the grenade has been pulled and there seems to be no way of stopping the explosion.
 After the smoke clears, however, the survivors will have a chance to find a brand new solution to prevent a recurrence of the present catastrophe.
 This solution cannot be more of the same: people assembling according to tribal loyalties, grabbing a piece of land, and preparing to make war on all outsiders.
 A true solution is one of intentionally mixed communities, where laws apply equally to all and the human rights of all are respected.
 There need be no more armies or national borders as we have known them.
 People will be able to travel freely and apply to join any community whose rules and norms fit with their own preferences.
 Groups of self-governing, democratically-run communities, operating in a decentralized manner, will collaborate to make regional governing bodies function.
 The lines of these new regional governing areas will be drawn carefully to avoid the old boundaries of the nation-states that used to exist, and will deliberately include people of different faiths and languages.

 This may seem nearly impossible to accomplish, considering all the lingering animosities and blood feuds in the region, but not if we figure into this new milieu the reality of the above-mentioned Great Intentional Migrations.
 If we calculate that some 50% of the population of each part of the Middle East will emigrate to other parts of the world and be replaced with a roughly-equal number of immigrants representative of the entire world’s population, we see that the whole dynamic will be changed.
 An area that used to be 90% Jewish will be only 45% Jewish, with the remaining 55% made up of Chinese, Indians, Americans, Indonesians, Pakistanis, Nigerians, etc. on down the list.
 The same will be true of areas that are currently 90% Palestinian.
-When someone in the future preaches a message of hate, aimed narrowly at the group that traditionally called the area home, they will not be met with encouragement and support; they will be escorted to a psychiatrist and given treatment.
-One possible treatment might be to spend a few years living in a distant land as the minority.
+Remember that this representative mix of peoples from around the world should exist not only in each region as a whole, but within each community, or co-op (population not exceeding 300), so that people get to know each other face-to-face, appreciate one another, and become friends.
+This way, there can be no segregation that leads to hatred, dehumanization, and violence.
+When someone in the future preaches a message of hate, intended to resonate with the group that traditionally called a particular area home, they will not be met with encouragement and support; they will be escorted to a psychiatrist and treated for mental illness.
+One possible cure might be to spend a few years living in a distant land as a minority.
 This is a great way to gain perspective and lose the sense that some ancestral link between the land and those of your own ethnicity and/or religion is worth fighting over.
 People who think their own group is special or better than others will learn a few necessary lessons in humility.
-Five years living in Bali or with a Native American tribe might broaden their horizons.
+Five years living in the Andes, on an island in the South Pacific, in Central Africa, or with a Native American tribe might broaden their horizons.
 A prescription to meditate with a good teacher can also work wonders.

 UTOPIA IS A STATE OF MIND